zensum/mystifying-edison/README.md

   Someone left in a rush and didn't finish the user page.
 This is now your task and you are given free reigns on all design choices.
 Make it however you want it, be creative.

+  If you decide not to do `bug #1`, there is a way to reach the user page by going directly to `/user/1` which will display the user with id `1`.

 ## Live demo

 Here is a live demo https://mystifying-edison-23da82.netlify.com